mihdenis85/SoftwareArchitecturePipesAndFilters/README.md

 ## Usage

-1. Place your video file:
+1. Place your video file (or keep existing):

    Update the path in main.py: